buildit/aws-resource-tagging/README.md

-Automatically tags aws resources on create with user arn.
+Automatically tags aws resources on create with user ARN.

-Uses the Serverless framework to build necessary resources.
+Uses the Serverless framework to build and deploy necessary resources.

-Currently supports to the following events:
+Currently supports the following events:

     - CreateBucket
     - CreateFunction20150331